 Use clean haircare products

 Clean up your haircare routine by choosing shampoo, conditioner, and treatments without sulphates, silicones, parabens, synthetic fragrance, or PEGs.
 My favourite ranges are Tabitha James Kraan, and Green People.

 There’s no solid research that says you can’t colour your hair when pregnant.
 But if, like me, you want to be extra cautious, there are some options.
 You can wait until after 12 weeks to minimise the risks to your developing baby.
 Or you can try colouring techniques like balayage, which don’t touch your scalp.

-Some natural hair colouring options include henna-based colourants like Saach Organics, which are safe to use during pregnancy although it’s recommended you check with your midwife just to be sure.
+Some natural hair colouring options include henna-based colourants like Ayumi, which are safe to use during pregnancy although it’s recommended you check with your midwife just to be sure.